dwojciec/dockerInfra/README.md

 {"_status": "ERR", "_error": {"message": "Please provide proper credentials", "code": 401}}
 ```

 To test it outside the VM.
-From your laptop you have to be sure that the port used by the EVE container (here 80) is forwarded by the VM and you can use a browser or a application like PAW (MAC OSX) or Postman.
+From your laptop you have to be sure that the port used by the EVE container (here 80) is forwarded by the VM (DOCKER_HOST IP) and you can use a browser or a application like PAW (MAC OSX) or Postman.

 example :